 Initial question: What is the biggest obstacle you are currently facing?

 Follow-up question: If that weren’t a problem anymore, what would your biggest obstacle be?

 Initial question: What do you want to achieve within the next year?

-Of course, “why not?” is one of the most powerful follow-up questions in the coach’s arsenal, the question you ask when a client believes they cannot accomplish a certain task or achieve a certain goal.
+Follow-up question: Why do you want that?
+“Why not?” is one of the most powerful follow-up questions in the coach’s arsenal.
+This is the question you ask when a client believes they cannot accomplish a certain task or reach a goal.

 A life coach is always learning.
 As the industry gains even more momentum, new research and resources will emerge.
 All of which are tools to add to your work arsenal.
 Thus, even if you’ve got a great qualification, to continue to be successful you will need to be constantly upskilling yourself.
 The best way to do this is through reading and part time courses that you’ve identified as helpful for your work.